IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ====================  =============================================================================================================  =========
 ENSCost               Cost of energy not served (ENS).
 Cost of load curtailment.
 Value of Lost Load (VoLL)                           €/MWh
 HNSCost               Cost of hydrogen not served (HNS)                                                                              €/kgH2
+HTNSCost              Cost of heat not served (HTNS)                                                                                 €/Mcal
 PNSCost               Cost of power not served (PNS) associated with the deficit in operating reserve by load level                  €/MW
 CO2Cost               Cost of CO2 emissions                                                                                          €/tCO2
 UpReserveActivation   Upward   reserve activation (proportion of upward   operating reserve deployed to produce energy)              p.u.